 In this section we will prove Theorem \ref{main}.
 Consider the following formula

 where $A$ is a generating set of $\Gamma$.
 This formula $\Theta(P)$ is the negation of the formula $\Phi$ considered in \cite{KMel}.

-The existence of quantifier elimination to boolean combinations of $\exists\forall$-formulas for $\Gamma$ was proved in \cite{Sela}.
-Earlier it was proved in \cite{Sela5},\cite{KMel} that every formula in the theory of a free group $F$ is equivalent to a boolean combination of $\exists\forall$-formulas.
-The general scheme of the proofs in \cite{Sela5} and in \cite{KMel} is quite similar: to use the so-called implicit function theorem (= existence of formula solutions in the covering closure of a limit group) and to approximate any definable set and get its stratification using certain verification process (based on the implicit function theorem) that stops after finite number of steps.
-But all the necessary technical results are proved differently (using actions on $\mathbb R$-trees in \cite{Sela5}, and using elimination process and free action of fully residually free groups on ${\mathbb Z}^n$-trees, which is equivalent to the existence of free length functions in ${\mathbb Z}^n$, in \cite{KMel}).
+The existence of quantifier elimination to boolean combinations of $\forall\exists$-formulas for $\Gamma$ was proved in \cite{Sela}.
+Earlier it was proved in \cite{Sela5},\cite{KMel} that every formula in the theory of a free group $F$ is equivalent to a boolean combination of $\forall\exists$-formulas.
+The general schemes of the proofs in \cite{Sela5} and in \cite{KMel} is quite similar: to use the implicit function theorem, which is Theorem \ref{IFT} for a torsion free hyperbolic group (= existence of formal solutions in the covering closure of a limit group) and to approximate any definable set and get its stratification using certain verification process (based on the implicit function theorem) that stops after a finite number of steps.
+But all the necessary technical results are proved differently (using actions on $\mathbb R$-trees in \cite{Sela5}, and using elimination process and free actions of fully residually free groups on ${\mathbb Z}^n$-trees, which is equivalent to the existence of free length functions in ${\mathbb Z}^n$, in \cite{KMel}).
 The proof in \cite{KMel} is also algorithmic.
 It will be more convenient for us to follow our proof in \cite{KMel} and to use our terminology but refer to \cite{Sela} for necessary technical results.